British Masters host Lee Westwood on how his experiences can help you think smarter and play better

 ◆ Stand tall and with your legs straight, place a club across your hips.
 As you push your hips and backside out behind you, tilt forward until the weight is going through your laces.
 Just add a little knee flex to find that athletic, 'ready' position so you can't be easily pushed off balance.

-Tip #2: Your clubs are your best swing aids
+Tip #2: Your golf clubs are your best swing aids

 When practising, I think everyone could benefit from laying a club down on the ground to check their alignment.
 It's probably the hardest part of the set-up to get right, and you see a lot of people taking their stance with their body position pointing in the wrong direction.